bmewburn/vscode-intelephense/client/README.md

 Intelephense is under active development.
 [Contributions](https://github.com/bmewburn/intelephense/blob/master/CONTRIBUTING.md) in the form of bug reports, feature requests and pull requests are most welcome.

 ##### HTML Language Mode
-Intelephense works in HTML language mode so you get a great development experience when editing your HTML/JS/CSS/PHP view files.
+Intelephense works in HTML language mode as well so you get a great development experience when editing your HTML/JS/CSS/PHP view files.
 There are a still a few quirks to be addressed.
 PHP syntax colouring whilst in HTML mode is not available and formatting is a multi-step process (format HTML -> switch to PHP mode -> format PHP).

 ## Configuring